stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The handling of the optional index buffer is a bit ugly but things get messy when we mix optional values, lambdas and checked exceptions so it will have to do.

-The `write` helper outputs the length of a byte buffer and then writes it as an array:
+The `write()` helper outputs the length of a byte buffer and then writes it as an array:

 ```java
 private static void write(ByteBuffer bb, DataOutputStream out) throws IOException {